For a full view of this Apprentice Pathway please open the .pdf document at the bottom of the page

 - contacting a Group Training Organisation

 - contacting a jobactive organisation in your region

 - looking in the job vacancy ads in your local paper or on the web

-- contacting employers in the industries you’d like to work in.
-Go and see them and leave a copy of your résumé
+- contacting employers in the industries you’d like to work in

-- network to see if there are any opportunities within your local community, or through friends and family; or
+- networking to see if there are any opportunities within your local community, friends or family.

-Once you’ve found an apprenticeship, ask your employer to call their local Apprenticeship Network provider.
-The Apprenticeship Network provider will work with you and your future employer to identify the right training and support you may need throughout your apprenticeship and through to completion.
-They also will help you to sign-up to the training contract and assess your eligibility for Australian Government incentives and a Trade Support Loan.
+Once you’ve found an apprenticeship, ask your employer to call their local Apprenticeship Network provider who will work with you and your future employer to identify the training and support you will need throughout your apprenticeship.
+They also will help you to sign-up to your training contract and assess eligibility for Australian Government incentives and Trade Support Loans for you and your employer.

 Where can I find more information?

 For more information and advice on all aspects of Australian Apprenticeships, contact your local Apprenticeship Network provider.